As ERCOT issues back-to-back conservation alerts, some report higher bills despite efforts

 AUSTIN, Texas — ERCOT has been issuing weather watches and conservation alerts for days as the power grid continues to see record usage this summer in Texas.
-Not only is the power grid stressed, customers across Texas say so are their wallets.
+Not only is the power grid stressed, customers across Texas say their wallets are too.

 Four days of back-to-back alerts from ERCOT urged Texans to voluntarily cut back their energy use.